eth-educators/eth-docker-docs/website/docs/Support/Moving.md

 In the directory of the old client:

-- [ ] `sudo ./ethd down`
+- [ ] `./ethd down`
-- [ ] `sudo docker volume ls` - find the volume for the validator
+- [ ] `docker volume ls` - find the volume for the validator
-- [ ] `sudo docker volume rm VOLUMENAME` - remove the volume for the validator
+- [ ] `docker volume rm VOLUMENAME` - remove the volume for the validator

 ### Verify

 Verify that you removed the right client:

-- [ ] `sudo docker-compose run --rm validator` - confirm that it complains it cannot find its keys.
+- [ ] `docker-compose run --rm validator` - confirm that it complains it cannot find its keys.
 If it still finds validator keys, do not proceed until you fixed that and it doesn't.
-  > For Nimbus and Teku, the command is `sudo docker-compose run --rm consensus` instead
+  > For Nimbus and Teku, the command is `docker-compose run --rm consensus` instead
 - [ ] Look at https://beaconcha.in/ and verify that the validator(s) you just removed are now
   missing an attestation.
 Take a note of the epoch the last successful attestion was in.
 - [ ] Verify that both machines are synchronized to time and are using NTP.